syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Data-Binding.md

 ## Entity Framework

 The collection of business objects generated from Entity Framework ORM can be used as Grid`s datasource.
-The Grid can be used with entity framework using either code first technique or Database first technique.
+The Grid can be used with Entity Framework using either code first technique or Database first technique.

 The following code example describes the above behavior.